-If you are passionate about sports then Barbados is the place for you.
+If you are passionate about sports, then Barbados is your place.

-The variety of sports and activities available on the island range from cricket to horse racing to all kinds of athletic, as well as non-athletic, sports.
+Sports and activities available on the island range from cricket to horse racing to athletic and non-athletic sports.

-Whether you like to actively take part or just want to be a spectator, there are a multitude of sports for you to choose from in Barbados.
+Whether you like to participate actively or be a spectator, there are many sports for you to choose from in Barbados.